4thcorner/Powershell/README.md

 Export GPO WMI Filters in Domain

 ### GenerateDesktopBackground.ps1
-Genereta Desktop Backrond.
+Genereta Desktop Backgrond.
 Detects Resolution
-If you want to showe Disks information set variable ShowDiskInfo to True
+If you want to show disks information set variable ShowDiskInfo to True